Jonathan Steele (journalist): Defeat: Losing Iraq and the Future of the Middle East (2008)

-Ghosts of Afghanistan (2011)
+Ghosts of Afghanistan: The Haunted Battleground (2011)

-The Economist described Ghosts of Afghanistan: The Haunted Battleground (2011) as being a "fine modern history" with Steele's multiple visits to the country over many years meaning he "is well placed to compare the end of the Soviet era and the present 'transition', the favoured common euphemism for foreign withdrawal."
+The Economist described the book as being a "fine modern history" with Steele's multiple visits to the country over many years meaning he "is well placed to compare the end of the Soviet era and the present 'transition', the favoured common euphemism for foreign withdrawal."
 Rodric Braithwaite, in The Observer, comments that Steele "writes with increasing despair about the failing efforts of the United States and its allies to build a viable Afghan state out of the physical, institutional and human rubble left behind by three decades of civil war and foreign intervention."

 Prizes and awards

 In 2006, Steele won a Martha Gellhorn Prize for Journalism Special Award in honour of his career contributions.
 He was named International Reporter of the Year in the British Press Awards in 1981 and again in 1991.
 He won the London Press Club's Scoop of the Year Award in 1991 for being the only English-language reporter to reach the villa in the Crimea where Mikhail Gorbachev was held captive and interview the Soviet president during the brief coup in August that year.
 In 1998, Steele won Amnesty International's foreign reporting award for his coverage of ethnic cleansing in Kosovo.
 In 1998 he also won the James Cameron Award.